 Furthermore, we are entering new businesses as part of our growth strategy.
-For example, we have applied to the RBI for the grant of a license under the Payment and Settlement Systems Act, 2007 for acting as a White Label ATM Operator, and have been granted in-principle approval, which if finalised and project is implemented, will enable us to earn 'interchange' fees from issuing banks, every time a card transaction is undertaken by customers of such issuing banks at an ATM owned and operated by us, in addition to other fee-based revenue.
+For example, we have applied to the RBI for the grant of a license under the Payment and Settlement Systems Act, 2007 for acting as a White Label ATM Operator, which will enable us to operate ATM machines in our branches, allowing our customers to withdraw money using credit cards issued by their respective bank.
+This service will enable us to earn 'interchange' fees from issuing banks, every time a card transaction is undertaken by customers of such issuing banks at an ATM owned and operated by us, in addition to other fee-based revenue.
 We have little or no operating experience with such businesses, and you should consider the risks and difficulties we may encounter by entering into new lines of business.
 New businesses may require significant capital investments and commitments of time from our senior management, and there often is little or no prospect of earnings in a new business for several years.
 Moreover, there is no assurance any new business we develop or enter will commence in accordance with our timelines, if at all, which could result in additional costs and time commitments from our senior management.
 There also can be no assurance that our management will be able to develop the skills necessary to successfully manage these new business areas.
 Our inability to effectively manage any of the above issues could materially and adversely affect our business and impact our future financial performance.